 Bob Nisbet is speaker of the following session:

 Dr. Zeydy Ortiz is the co-founder & CEO of DataCrunch Lab, LLC.
 She has been helping teams and organizations transform data into value across many industries including IT, financial, retail, and the manufacturing sectors.
 Her team built an innovative, award-winning digital assistant that was recognized as 'Highest Potential Value to Manufacturers' for increasing visibility of real-time production and plant operations.

 She started her career as a Performance Engineer at IBM building predictive models to inform business strategy.
 She worked on multiple projects focused on improving performance & efficiency.
 She earned recognition for innovation on Smarter Planet/IoT solutions and for her industry contributions defining resource efficiency metrics.
 Dr. Ortiz obtained her bachelor's degree from the University of Puerto Rico, master's from Texas A&M University, and Ph.
 D. in Computer Science from North Carolina State University.

-Zeydy Ortiz is speaker of the following sessions:
+Zeydy Ortiz is speaker of the following session:

 Matt earned a MS in Physical Chemistry from the University of Rochester and a PGDip with distinction from DeMontfort University in Industrial Data Modeling.
 He began his career interfacing and automating instrumentation and sensors.
 When he joined General Electric 2004, he focused his career on applying the scientific method to analytics problems.
 Matt has applied data science to a varied array of fields including chemometrics, sustainability, industrial internet, and compliance.

 Matthew Pietrzykowski is speaker of the following session: